Skip to main content

 users

-Not shown as a figure here, but easy to get to after clicking on the pencil-icon 📝 on the right of screenshot:
+Not shown as a figure here, but easy to get to after clicking on the pencil icon 📝 on the right of the screenshot:

-::: note Pro Tip: If you have several users with the same permissions, you should create a new role, assign the permissions to the role, and then assign only that one role to these users.
-This is more flexible and easier to maintain. :::
+If you have several users with the same permissions, you should create a new Role, assign the permissions to that role, and then assign only that one role to these users, without assigning any specific permissions to users.
+This is more flexible and easier to maintain.

 The "My Account" tile

-Here users can set their own email address and passwords.
+Here users can set their own email addresses and passwords.

 Roles and Permissions